BiaPyX/BiaPy-doc/source/get_started/installation.rst

             import biapy

-        You can find more information in hte following sections:
+        You can find more information in the following sections:

-          * `Library examples https://biapy.readthedocs.io/en/latest/for_developers/library_examples.html`__ that show how to use BiaPy as a library in your own Python scripts.
+          * `Library examples <https://biapy.readthedocs.io/en/latest/for_developers/library_examples.html>`__ that show how to use BiaPy as a library in your own Python scripts.

           * `API documentation <https://biapyx.github.io/BiaPy/api/index.html>`__ for more information on how to use BiaPy as a library in your own Python scripts.